bzp99/sme4dd-eth-lab3/besu-qbft/README.md

-# Private Besu Test Network Running QBFT
+# Private Permissioned Besu Test Network Running QBFT

 > [!TIP]
 > Based on the [Create a private network using QBFT](https://besu.hyperledger.org/private-networks/tutorials/qbft) tutorial from the official docs.